how to seal concrete floor with pva

 • Trisodium phosphate (TSP).

-How To Seal Concrete Floor with PVA — Step-by-Step Instructions
+How To Seal A Concrete Floor with PVA

 man vacuuming concrete floor

-You will probably have to remove paint, greasy deposits, bits of cement, and other solids that might have spilt over the years for older floors.
-You may also need to remove broken bits of concrete and fill in any holes with a sand/cement mix.
+For older floors, remove any paint, greasy deposits, bits of cement, and other solids that have spilt over the years.
+You may also need to remove broken bits of concrete and fill holes.

 Allow any patching to dry before proceeding.

-You may skip this stage if it’s a new floor, free from oil and grease.
+You can skip this stage if it’s a new floor, free from oil and grease.

-Prepare a solution of 15g TSP to 1 litre of water; this will cover around 10m2, depending on how smooth the floor is.
+1. Prepare a solution of 15g TSP to 1 litre of water.
+This solution covers around 10m2, depending on the floor’s smoothness.

 applying pva on the concrete floor using paint roller

-Mix a solution of one part PVA to four parts water in a bucket and stir.
-Only mix what you can use for each coat; as a guide, a 1:4 mix will cover 24 to 56 m2/litre, depending on the porosity of the concrete.
+1. Mix a solution of one part PVA with four parts water in a bucket and stir.
+Only mix what you need — as a guide, a 1:4 mix ratio covers 24 to 56 m2 per litre, depending on the concrete’s porosity.

-Apply one coat of the solution and allow it to dry — that should take about 8-10 hours.
-The milky-white liquid becomes clear when it’s thoroughly dried out.
+2. Apply one coat of the solution and allow it to dry — it should take about 8–10 hours.
+The milky-white liquid goes clear when it’s thoroughly dried out.

-Using the same coverage rates as Step 3, this should cover 18 to 42 m2/litre, but it’s more likely to be at the higher end because the surface is less porous after the first coat.
+The finish coat mix is thicker to make it more durable.
+The ratio varies between manufacturers, but I recommend mixing one part PVA with three parts water.
+This mix should cover 18 to 42 m2 per litre, but it’s more likely to be at the higher end because the surface is less porous after the first PVA coat.

-One thing about PVA is that it’s incredibly versatile and comes in handy for many jobs around the house, including use as an adhesive.
-So don’t worry if you have a lot leftover — you will find a use for it.
+PVA is handy for many jobs around the house, including as an adhesive.
+So don’t worry if you have a lot left over; you’ll find a use for it.

-If you’re still in doubt, this video illustrates how to prepare and seal a concrete floor.
-Don’t pay too much attention to the quantities; this depends on the porosity and the product used.
+If you’re still in doubt, the video below demonstrates how to prepare and seal a concrete floor.
+Don’t pay too much attention to the quantities because this depends on the concrete’s porosity and the product used.